fsi-open/admin-bundle/Resources/doc/admin_element.md

 ## Service

-The first way is to register your admin element as a Symfony2 tagged service:
+The first way is to register your admin element as a service with the tag `admin.element`:

 #### XML Example:
 ```xml